ArtSabintsev/Siren/README.md

    - The Siren Swift library inspired the React Native library.

 ## Shout-Out and Gratitude
-A massive shout-out goes to the following folks:
+A massive shout-out and thank you goes to the following folks:

-- [Aaron Brager](https://twitter.com/@getaaron) for his willingness in motivating me and helping me build the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)).
-Without him, Siren may never have been built or maintained.
+- [Aaron Brager](https://twitter.com/@getaaron) for motivating me and assisting me in building the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)) back in 2015.
+Without him, Siren may never have been built.
-- All of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) for helping build the initial feature set for Siren.
+- All of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) for helping building the feature set from 2012-2015 that was used as the basis for the first version of Siren.
 - All of [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) for helping make Siren as powerful and bug-free as it currently is today.

 ## Created and maintained by
 [Arthur Ariel Sabintsev](http://www.sabintsev.com/)